Year 6 2025 - 2026

 P.E:

-Both classes have Gymnastics in the hall on Tuesday and Outdoor games on Thursday.
+Both classes have Outdoor Games on Tuesday and Dance on Wednesday.

 PE kits